UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 36

 - Viesturs Lārmanis

-resulting in habitat loss and species extinction.
-In
+drained arable land under monoculture agriculture, resulting in habitat loss and species extinction.

-parallel, the lack of grazing, together with rural
+In parallel, the absence of grazing, together with

 Melempyrum pratense.